micycle1/PeasyGradients/README.md

 *PeasyGradients* is a library for [Processing](https://processing.org/) that makes drawing color gradients easy-peasy.
 This library was inspired by Jeremy Behreandt's [*Color Gradients in Processing*](https://medium.com/@behreajj/color-gradients-in-processing-v-2-0-e5c0b87cdfd2) but has greatly developed the concepts and functionality presented there.

-This `README` provides an overview of the library — read it to get a good idea of what the library is capable of and how to use it.
+This `README` provides an overview of the library — what it's capable of and how to use it.
 Access examples (Processing sketches) [here](https://github.com/micycle1/PeasyGradients/tree/master/examples); access documentation (online Javadocs) [here]().

 ## Overview